pharrison31415/drone-cone-proto/A_User_Stories.md

 - As a manager, I want to be able to see pending orders, so I can see how my business is doing.
 - As a manager, I want to be able to see completed orders, so I can see what is the hot thing currently.
 - As a manager, I want to be able to see finainces, so I can see how much money I'm making or losing.

+# Droney

+As a droney, I want to be able to:

+- Allow DroneCones to use my drone to have a small and consistent revenue stream.
+- Deactivate my drone on DroneCones so that I can use my drone for personal reasons.
+- See a list of the drones I have registered with DroneCone and their details so I can know where my drones are and what they are doing.